katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To compare all pages of two given PDF documents.
+This keyword compares all pages of two given PDF documents.
 The value returns true if the pages match, false if otherwise.

 ### Parameter
 <table width="854">